Customer Pulse Survey Feedback Drives Improved Customer Satisfaction

 Give us a call.
 We’re confident that you’ll find us a valuable partner capable of fulfilling your survey research needs, and exceeding your expectations.

-Customer NPS Survey Case Study
+Customer Pulse Survey Case Study

 A manufacturer of industrial, transmission, and distribution systems was experiencing increasing competition in its field.
 In order to maintain its customer base and plan for the future, it was essential to understand current levels of performance and word-of-mouth in its customer base.

 The client leveraged these insights from NBRI to take specific and targeted action to improve performance by engaging in targeted service recovery, restructuring customer service, and enhancing training.
-As a result of these changes, NPS scores nearly quadrupled over the next few months.
+As a result of these changes, Customer Pulse Survey scores nearly quadrupled over the next few months.
 While the client reaped immediate satisfaction and word-of-mouth benefits from their customers, they were also able to initiate a seismic change at the ideal time.
 Knowing an imminent IT implementation would be disruptive to their customer service, the client waited until scores were consistently high before beginning the implementation process.
 As a result, customer service suffered the fewest possible interruptions and the company’s future remains bright.

-Standard Customer NPS Survey Topics
+Standard Customer Pulse Survey Topics

 - Customer Willingness to Recommend

-Customer NPS Survey Related White Paper
+Customer Pulse Survey Related White Paper

 Research is in our blood.
 It’s who we are.
 It’s what we do.
 Our white papers highlight our philosophy on areas of business impacted by survey research.